JurajNyiri/PlexMeetsHomeAssistant/README.md

 You can use UI to configure your card which will automatically load up your libraries and entities.
 If you wish, you can use card code to configure everything manually.
 See [Detailed Configuration](DETAILED_CONFIGURATION.md) if you wish to see a lot more information about every property of the card.

-Supported target devices are all entities from integrations [Android TV](https://www.home-assistant.io/integrations/androidtv/), [Kodi](https://www.home-assistant.io/integrations/kodi/) and [Google Cast](https://www.home-assistant.io/integrations/cast/).
+Supported target devices are all entities from integrations [Android TV](https://www.home-assistant.io/integrations/androidtv/), [Kodi](https://www.home-assistant.io/integrations/kodi/), [Google Cast](https://www.home-assistant.io/integrations/cast/) and any other Plex player available for casting through Plex web interface.

+### Regarding "all other plex players" without entities

+In order for devices which do not have entities to be detected, they need to have plex app running when configuring the card or trying to play content.

-Supported are also any other devices, available to be cast into from Plex web interface.
-These are not currently possible to be set up via UI configuration and you will need to edit card code manually for them.
-Information about this is inside [Detailed Configuration - All other plex clients](DETAILED_CONFIGURATION.md#all-other-plex-clients).
-You can still use UI to edit anything else.
+If you are trying to play content on a local device from a remote Plex server **or** trying to play local Plex content on a remote device, you need to configure identifier and server for this device.
+This can only be done manually through card code configuration.
+See [Detailed Configuration - All other plex clients](DETAILED_CONFIGURATION.md#all-other-plex-clients).
+You can still use UI to edit anything else except entities while manually using plexPlayer key in entities.

 ![Configuration via UI](images/ui_configuration.png)